Skip to content

 Overview

-Maven goal for packaging and deploying all local content from ./src folder to the remote server.
+A Maven goal for packaging and deploying all local content from ./src directory to the remote server.

 Usage